"Working with the Past,

 Wanlockhead

-a Brief History
+A Brief History

 Wanlockhead is the highest inhabited village in Scotland, lying at an altitude of some 1531ft above sea level in a valley etched into a barren, treeless, heather moorland.
-The village was uniquely founded in the lead industry and is of great geological interest since it contains the largest, and formerly the most productive lead-zinc deposits in Scotland.
-Galena and sphalerite were mined here for over 400 years and exploitation only ceased in the 1930's.
+The village was uniquely founded in the lead industry and is of great geological interest since it contains the largest, and formerly the most productive, lead-zinc deposits in Scotland.
+Galena and Sphalerite were mined here for over 400 years, and exploitation only ceased in the 1930s.

 --- REPAIRED ---